KSDB-FM: Programming

-Currently on KSDB, national news reports are aired from NBC News Radio, and local reports and weather are read by the DJ on air during weekdays.
+Currently on Wildcat 91.9, national news reports are aired from NBC News Radio, and local reports and weather are facilitated by the news staff.

-From its earliest days, KSDB has built its programming around music, talk, and sports.
-By the late 1950s, programming for KSDB had expanded to include adaptations of novels, children's programs, and interviews with movie-goers directly from theaters.
+From its earliest days, Wildcat 91.9 has built its programming around music, talk, and sports.
+By the late 1950s, programming for Wildcat 91.9 had expanded to include adaptations of novels, children's programs, and interviews with movie-goers directly from theaters.
 In 1952, KSDB was the only station to broadcast K-State's basketball games in the West.

 The station has also hosted public affairs programs through the years, such as "Kat's Eye" and "A Purple Affair."